Queen's Bush: Survey of land

 As survey work progressed, the situation for those people already living on the land was further complicated.
 Surveys ignored the presence of existing structures so that multiple family farms were sometimes contained in one plot.
 A subsequent petition for assistance from government officials was sent to newly appointed Governor-General of the Province of Canada, Charles Metcalfe, asking that the land be granted to the existing inhabitants due to their unfavourable financial situations, who described themselves as:

 "being extremely poor having lately emigrated from England, and from the Southern states were we have suffered all the horrors of Slavery, and having no means of purchasing land".

 The request that was denied.
 The petition included 123 of which 51 were identified as Black settlers by historian Linda Brown-Kubisch.

 Another petition was submitted to Earl of Elgin, then Governor General of Upper Canada, in 1847.
 Signed by 91 people, many of whom had signed the 1843 effort, the petition staked a claim to the land through a demonstrated allegiance to Queen Victoria and the squatters' role in making Queen's Bush land habitable and agriculturally productive.
 This time the petitioners had the added support of Hamilton's Black community, including Paolo Brown, Moses Crump and Peter Price who presented a petition objecting to what they viewed violations of property rights.

-In 1850 Elgin offered a deal to Black and white settlers squatting on land within the Queen's Bush, but the Black settlers could not afford the payment terms.
-Many white settlers were able to remain on their land, and even appropriated the farmed lands of their now-displaced Black neighbors.
+In 1850 Elgin offered a deal to black and white settlers squatting on land within the Queen's Bush, but the black settlers could not afford the payment terms.
+Many white settlers were able to remain on their land, and even appropriated the farmed lands of their now-displaced black neighbours.
 On January 1, 1850 the Queen's Bush was divided into counties, and the counties were divided into townships.
 Black settlers who lost their farms began a mass migration out of Queen's Bush to other African-Canadian communities.